 - Developers can make interdependent components of code.
 The components of code can be decoupled as well using dependency injectors.

-- Because of the presence of Directives, developers can play around document object model and create rich content using HTML.
+- Because of the presence of Directives, developers can play around with document object models and create rich content using HTML.

 Cons of Angular

 - Angular is quite complex to learn because of its wide variety of features and built-in functionalities.